How to Build an Angular 18 Google Font Picker with PrimeNG Without an API Key

 </div>

-The design ensures that the dropdown preview matches the actual font styles, providing a seamless user experience.
+The dropdown preview matches the actual font styles for a seamless UX.

 Additional Resources

-With this implementation, you now have a fully functional Angular font picker that dynamically loads Google Fonts.
-This feature can be integrated into various applications, such as text editors or design tools, to enhance the user experience.
+With this implementation, you have a functional Angular font picker that dynamically loads Google Fonts — perfect for text editors and design tools.

 Comments (0)